spielmanlab/spielmanlab.github.io/content/project/judith-evans/index.md

 +++
 Judith is an undergraduate student majoring in Biological Sciences at Rowan University, with two minors in Spanish and Chemistry.
-She is involved with a project to develop a flexible and modular R package to teach introductory data science skills to novices.
+She is involved with development of the [`{introverse}` R package](https://github.com/spielmanlab/introverse).